tsparticles/website/docs-gen/markdown/pjsMigration.md

 });
 ```

-But probably you noticed that your warnings are still there, well the options are changed too but like the identifier
-this is not an issue.
+But probably you noticed that your warnings are still there, well the options are changed too but like the identifier this is not an issue.

 ## Transforming Options

-Lets checkout the options warning.
+Let's checkout the options warning.
 They suggest you to change the old property in the newer one.

 The changed properties still continues to work, but they will be dropped probably for new features.

 If you find a property with a `_` in the name, that property was renamed.
 We can take `line_linked` property as sample.
 It's renamed `lineLinked` now.

 Boom.
 Another warning gone!